 The City of Naperville hosts electronics recycling at the Public Works Service Center Recycling Drop-Off Center, 180 Fort Hill Drive.
 Residents of Naperville and surrounding communities can drop off their unwanted electronics at the drop-off center from 8 a.m. to 4 p.m. on Wednesdays and Saturdays.
 Please enter the property from the one-way drive off of Fort Hill Drive.
 Please note this is a self-service electronics drop-off location.

-Accepted items include personal computers, laptops, all-in-ones, monitors, televisions, large peripherals, copiers, computer cables, keyboards, mice, fax machines, VCR and DVD players, CDs, DVDs, VHS tapes, video game consoles and more.
+Accepted items (PDF) include personal computers, laptops, all-in-ones, monitors, televisions, large peripherals, copiers, computer cables, keyboards, mice, fax machines, VCR and DVD players, CDs, DVDs, VHS tapes, video game consoles and more.

 Will County Front Door Electronics Recycling Program

 Recent state legislation prohibits the deposit of electronics in landfills beginning January 1, 2012.
 In response, Will County has contracted Vintage Tech, an electronics recycler, to offer home collection service.
 Residents with homes that have front doors at ground level may contact Vintage Tech directly and arrange for a collection appointment.
 There is a $25 pickup fee.
 Below are frequently asked questions about this new service.